Steve Laffey: Film

 In 2012, Laffey released Fixing America, a documentary film about ordinary Americans and their suggestions on fixing the issues with America's economy and the disconnect with the political elite.
 The documentary collects their thoughts and emotions as people detail their solutions for these issues.
 Laffey stated that he was inspired to write the film after attending the Sundance Film Festival with some people who wanted him to start a company with them.
 He stated that while doing a radio interview at the festival, he listened to someone who was making a movie and the idea to make a movie about fixing America was born.
 Laffey stated that he learned over the years talking to ordinary people that Americans have better thoughts about fixing the economy than the people who they elect.
 Laffey was the creator, producer and writer for the film.

 Personal life

 Still active in politics, Laffey travels across the country for radio show appearances and public speeches.
-He currently resides in Fort Collins, Colorado, with his wife and children, raising Irish Dexter cattle and Irish Gypsy Cob horses.
+He currently resides in Fort Collins, Colorado, with his wife and six children, raising Irish Dexter cattle and Irish Gypsy Cob horses.